 You may not think that water spots would cause any damage.
 I mean surely a car’s paintwork is capable of coping with a few drops of water right?

 Unfortunately, your car’s paintwork isn’t as strong as you may think.
-And it’s highly susceptible to damage, usually through the wash process.
+And it’s highly susceptible to damage, usually during the wash process.

 Whilst you may think you’re helping when you wash your car, if you don’t do it right, you can cause a whole host of problems.